 Some of the causes of stomach bloating are more serious.
 They include those below:

 Cirrhosis is a condition in which functioning liver cells become replaced with nonfunctioning scar tissue.
-Liver scarring can cause increased blood pressure in the blood vessels surrounding the liver.
-This, in turn, can cause fluid to accumulate in the abdomen.

 The treatment approach for cirrhosis depends on its underlying cause.
 In most cases, it is not possible to cure cirrhosis.
 However, the following lifestyle changes can help a person manage their symptoms while preventing the disease from progressing: